bitagoras/xtype/README.md

 **Explanation:**

 This footnote type gives the information about the size of an object.
 This can be used to step over large objects in a list or dict to quickly access a certain sub element.
-The size includes this footenote starting from the `*` symbol of this footnote to the end of the element.
-Footnotes that are left of this footnote are not included in the size.
+The size excludes this and all previous footnotes.
+When the size information is used to skip this object, the size gives the number of bytes to be irgnored.

 **Example:**